virajgite/HeavyWater-Project/README.md

 **Deployment:**

-The preiction function is deployed on AWS lambda, and the model and required packages for the functions are stored on AWS S3.
+The prediction function is deployed on AWS lambda, and the model and required packages for the functions are stored on AWS S3.

 **Steps Taken:**